sanlocoz/foo.bar/README.md

 ## Problem-solving details
 The problems consists of 5 different levels that are increasing in difficulty.
 The details of the challenge elaborated below:
 - Problem 1 (level 1) `array accessing` `ad-hoc` `indexing`: <br>
 The easiest problems.
-The tasks was to convert text into braille code.
+The tasks is to convert text into braille code.

 - Problem 2 (level 2) `math` `ad-hoc`: <br>
 Math problems (about configuration of pegs) related to linear equations but it can be simplified into `O(1)` algorithm.